 How often do you examine the dog?
 Do it at least three times a day if you really care about the dog’s health.
 Look for injuries and parasites.
 Take the pet to the vet if there are injuries or when the dog behaves weirdly when you are examining its limbs.
 The dog will behave normally if it is healthy.
 So, do not ignore the pet for weeks.
 Keep it clean and healthy.

 Young pups can’t resist chewing.
 They chew everything they can find.
 Therefore, pet trainers recommend chewing toys for dogs.
 Buy some delicious bones and chew toys online.
 These toys will keep your pet calm and the dog won’t flea bite you or kids.

 Is flea biting dangerous for you?

 You can notice some sores on the skin when your dog flea bites you.
 These sores are itchy and painful.
-Not every pet owner is a fan of flea biting and some even scold the pets for this behavior.
+Not every pet owner is a fan of a flea biting and some even scold the pets for this behavior.

-Rashes appear slightly after flea biting on the skin.
+Rashes appear slightly after flea bite on the skin.
 Some people also develop hives when the dog nibbles.
 Your dermatologist will recommend applying the ointment instead of itching.
 Itching can cause further damage to your skin and tiny sores can become big wounds.